 Year-round sun protection

 While seasons change, one thing remains constant: the sun.
-No matter what season it is, it's still shining, and you still need a sunscreen to protect your skin against harmful ultraviolet rays.
-Wear makeup or a moisturizer with sun protection factor (SPF) 15 on your face and all exposed areas of skin throughout the winter to help protect your skin against sun's damaging rays.
-If you participate in winter sports, apply sunscreen with high SPF.
+No matter what season it is, it's still shining, and you still need sunscreen to protect your skin against harmful ultraviolet rays.
+Wear makeup or a moisturizer with sun protection factor (SPF) 15 on your face and all exposed areas of skin throughout the winter to help protect your skin against the sun's damaging rays.
+If you participate in winter sports, apply sunscreen with a high SPF.
 The sunlight-reflecting quality of snow can leave you with a severe sunburn from a day on the slopes.
-Apply sunscreen especially if you are using a tretinoin-containing product, such as Retin-A or Renova, as it makes you more prone to sunburn.
+Sunscreen is especially important if you are using a tretinoin-containing product, such as Retin-A or Renova, as it makes you more prone to sunburn.
 And don't forget your lips.
 Make sure you wear lip balm or lipstick with sunscreen.

 Can't get enough moisture?

-Following these tips throughout the winter months can help keep your skin from the chapping, cracking, and irritation that a harsh winter weather, dry air and wind, can cause.
+Following these tips throughout the winter months can help keep your skin from the chapping, cracking, and irritation that harsh winter weather, dry air, and wind can cause.

 All material copyright MediResource Inc. 1996 – 2018.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/healthfeature/gethealthfeature/Wintertime-Health-and-Safety